pymc-devs/pymc-examples/myst_nbs/generalized_linear_models/GLM-logistic.myst.md

 So how do age and education affect the probability of making more than \$50K?

 To answer this question, we can show how the probability of making more than \$50K changes with age for a few different education levels.
 Here, we assume that the number of hours worked per week is fixed at 50.
-PyMC3 gives us a convenient way to plot the posterior predictive distribution.
+PyMC gives us a convenient way to plot the posterior predictive distribution.
 We need to give the function a linear model and a set of points to evaluate.
 We will pass in three different linear models:
 - one with educ == 12 (finished high school)
 - one with educ == 16 (finished undergrad)
 - one with educ == 19 (three years of grad school).